gurolayanlar/electron-react-typescript-template/README.md

-# electron-react-typescript-template
-Electron Template using React and Typescript
+# Electron Template using React and Typescript